FuchenUSTC/BCN/datasets/README.md

 [Baidu Cloud]
 https://pan.baidu.com/s/17wR4uYNqMfjLUo0KhXJBuQ (code: dzel)

+## Datasheets for YOVO-3M/10M

+Please see the `Datasheets.pdf` for more details about the two datasets.

 ## YOVO-3M Formats
 In the zip file of `YOVO-3M.zip`, there are four files in it:
 - YOVO-3M_video.csv